jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Fundamental Principles,
 2009-08

 If people find the notation difficult after all, say: that is what we thought about textual computer code once.
 But we all got used to it.
 And now we can read each other’s code.
-When you make a program with diagram code, the code will be clear to you when you make it, than reading someone else’s code.
-And just as with textual code, you will learn to read other people’s code.
+When you make a program with diagram code, the code might be clear to you when you make it, than reading someone else’s code.
+And just as with textual code, you might learn to read other people’s code.

 JJ